kyokenn/djradicale/README.md

 ]
 ```

-* Choose one from those implementations for handling of "well-known" urls:
+* Choose one of those implementations for "well-known" urls handling:

-1. External DjRadicale implementation.
+0. External DjRadicale implementation.
 Add this to your urls'py:

 ```python
 from djradicale.views import WellKnownView